 Solar panels are actually very low maintenance.
 Once they are installed, just let them do their job!
 If they become heavily covered in dust or debris, you can contract someone to clean them off which does not cost very much.

 We don’t recommend cleaning them yourself for safety reasons.
 You can contact your solar contractor for help finding someone to clean the panels.

 If they don’t do it themselves, they should be able to recommend someone.

 The panels themselves are very durable and should last for decades.
-If something does go wrong with one of them, warranty may cover the cost of replacement, otherwise it may need to be replaced.
+If something does go wrong with one of them, a warranty may cover the cost of replacement, otherwise, it may need to be replaced.